FailedIndustry/Industrial-Failure/game-explanation.md

 # Player Driven
-Instead of creating vendors that sell and buy goods from players, creating factions, creating NPCs as police/military/etc forces, and other systems, we will put these requirements on the player base.
+We aim to avoid hard-coding in item vendors, factions, NPC police/military forces, and other roleplay mechanisms; instead, we hope to encourage players to organically develop and create these systems themselves.
 A default, base social structure in the form of a ruthlessly efficient autocracy subservient to an autonomous, apathetic artificial-intelligence overlord will initially be put into place to make the game run smoothly at first, and that social structure is